 - Unlimited SKUs

 - Barcode and custom label printing (Plus only)

 - CSV import and bulk editing

-- Unit cost in item listings
+- Unit cost in item listings (Plus only)

-- Square Virtual Terminal: With Square’s Virtual Terminal, you can accept payments through any web-browser by manually keying in credit card information.
+- Square Virtual Terminal: With Square’s Virtual Terminal, you can accept payments through any web browser by manually keying in credit card information.
 Just like all other keyed-in transactions taken through Square, using the virtual terminal will cost 3.5% + $0.15 per transaction and take one to two business days to process.

-- Client Messages: Customers can now make an appointment and leave information in the form of a comment or note, saving employees a few steps.
+- Client Messages: Customers can make an appointment and leave information in the form of a comment or note, saving employees a few steps.

 - Invoicing: You can send invoices through the Square dashboard and pay 2.9% + $0.30.
 Invoices are customizable, and you can even keep customers’ cards on file.

 - Refund To Gift Card: It’s not quite the same as a store credit, but Square will finally let you refund a transaction to a gift card, giving you a more effective way to handle exchanges and store credit.
 It’s not perfect by any means, but at least it’s something.

 - Cash Management: Track the starting and ending balances of drawers, pay-ins and pay-outs, and more.

 - Decimal Quantities: Another initial hole with Square’s Retail POS has been fixed with an update, as you now have decimal quantity support.

 - Advanced Reports (Plus Only): The Square Retail reporting suite lets you view the costs of goods sold and track projected profits.
 You can also see your inventory history, monitor employee sales, and track inventory by vendor or category.